 The team behind the Wound Dressing Project, led by Professor Leon Dicks at the University Of Stellenbosch Department Of Microbiology, recently received the prestigious National Science and Technology Forum – BHP Billiton Award nomination in the category of Outstanding Contribution to science, engineering, technology and innovation (SETI) through Research leading to Innovation.
 Although they did not win, Professor Leon MT Dicks received the TW Kambule Award, sponsored by the National Research Foundation (NRF), in the category of Individual for an outstanding contribution to SETI through Research and its Outputs over the last 5 to 10 years.

 Already patented by Cipla Medpro both locally and abroad for commercial use, availability will depend on how soon production can start through a third party.
-However, tests and trials still need to be concluded, and is expected to be completed by mid-2013.
+However, tests and trials still need to be concluded and are expected to be completed by mid-2013.
 In addition, the research is examining other drugs and the next step is to incorporate anti-inflammatory and tissue repair drugs into the dressing.